2012 Toyota 4Runner Interior

 Reviewers say that the Toyota 4Runner’s interior is functional but basic, aligning with what most expect to see in a truck-based SUV.
 Still, some of the interior parts and pieces could be of better quality.

-The base Toyota 4Runner SR5 comes standard with basic features like air conditioning, an AM/FM CD player with an auxiliary audio jack, six-way manual-adjustable driver’s seat, a tilt/telescoping steering wheel with cruise control and three 12-volt power outlets.
+The base Toyota 4Runner SR5 comes standard with features like air conditioning, an AM/FM CD player with an auxiliary audio jack, six-way manual-adjustable driver’s seat, a tilt/telescoping steering wheel with cruise control and three 12-volt power outlets.

 Stepping up to the Trail model will add an upgraded stereo and an auto-dimming rearview mirror with integrated backup camera.
 It’s also the only 4Runner model that comes standard with the sliding rear cargo deck with an under-floor storage box and an overhead console with switches for a beefed-up off-road system.
 The top-of-the-line Limited model comes standard with dual-zone automatic climate control, leather-trimmed seats, Toyota’s Smart Key with push-button start and a leather-trimmed steering wheel.